myathsupaing/8_Week_SQL_Challenge/PizzaRunner/PizzaMetrics.md

     CASE WHEN exclusions IS NOT NULL AND extras IS NOT NULL THEN 1 ELSE 0
     END) AS both_exclusion_extras
-FROM customer_orders AS c
+FROM customer_orders1 AS c
-JOIN #runner_orders AS r
+JOIN runner_orders1 AS r
   ON c.order_id = r.order_id
-WHERE r.cancellation != ' '
+WHERE r.distance IS NOT NULL
   AND exclusions <> ' '
   AND extras <> ' ';
   ````